Women in Zoroastrianism: Sasanian Empire

 In the Sasanian Empire, Zoroastrianism was for the first time institutionalized as the official state religion.
 Sasanian Zoroastrianism was predominantly patriarchal.
 The empire organized a powerful and official priesthood with hereditary offices, though it was composed exclusively of men.
 Men enjoyed considerable social advantages over women in the Sasanian Empire.

 These social structures were not necessarily Zoroastrian per se and the generally recognized equal spiritual standing of women in Zoroastrianism must be distinguished from their lesser standing in the Sasanian legal system.
 Sasanian law and domestic politics was however justified by moral standards established by the priesthood through their interpretation of the sacred Zoroastrian texts.

 Women in the Sasanian Empire still enjoyed certain rights, especially among the upper classes.
 They were for instance allowed to act as witnesses (and sometimes judges) in courts of law.
 Upper-class women also controlled their own finances and enjoyed the services of male assistants.
 Veiling and seclusion of women was practiced in the Sasanian Empire, though only among high-ranking women in the aristocracy.
 Royal men were in a similar way also hidden from the public eye.
 A patriarchal descent system was employed in the empire, which often left women out of official and family genealogies.
-Women were generally expected to submit to the male guardins in their lives and tend to domestic duties.
+Women were generally expected to submit to the male guardians in their lives and tend to domestic duties.
 Their main duty was to produce children.
 Some religious texts of the time do not distinguish between women and slaves.